 The person in question told me she’d quit the UN because she couldn’t stand the fast-pace life in New York anymore.
 She was comforting her crying baby on the subway on a typical day—the baby was hungry because it was well after dinner time—when she realized she wanted to move as far away as possible.
 She relocated to Hong Kong to run a low-profile refugee council for a few years, then found a development job in Fiji.

 DO’s & DON’Ts

-1. DO fluff up the descriptions of your internships and short-term gigs, and consider changing job titles to make them sounds better or more descriptive/informative, but DON’T lie about what you actually did.
+1. DO fluff up job descriptions of internships and short-term gigs.
+Consider changing job titles to make them sound better or more descriptive/informative, but DON’T lie about what you actually did.

 4. DO add part-time and volunteer jobs on your resume.
 List them like real jobs if they’re relevant to the job you're applying for.
-Your “real” jobs are showing future employers that you’re an employable, responsible person; the voluntary job will show who you really are and what your goals are in life.
-So don’t tuck your volunteering experience away at the bottom of your resume where nobody will see it—put it front and center on your resume so anyone can see you’ve got just the type of experience and attitude they want.
+Your “real” jobs are showing future employers that you’re an employable person; the volunteer jobs show them what you really care about.
+So DON’T put your volunteering at the bottom of your resume where nobody will see it—put it front and center on your resume so anyone can see you’ve got just the type of experience and attitude they want.

-8. DO tailor your resume to the job you’re applying for, as you should do for any job, adding relevant keywords.
-In IR, that means figuring out what the most popular terms are at that time (innovative, problem-solving, sustainability, etc.) and using them wherever appropriate.
-Even better, figure out which keywords your employer uses on the organizations’ website, and definitely lift as many as you can out of the job description.
+8. DO tailor your resume for each job you apply for, adding relevant keywords.
+This means figuring out what the most popular terms are at that time (innovative, data-driven, sustainability, etc.) and using them wherever appropriate.
+Even better, figure out which keywords your employer likes to use (on theIr website) and lift as many as you can from the job vacancy announcement.

 9. DON’T make mistakes on your resume that reveal you’re actually not very familiar with certain international issues or terminology, like when someone is talking about “homosexuality” instead of “LGBTQI,” or uses terms like “third world” or “handicapped children,” or anything else that’s out of fashion or simply not PC.